Move Slowly and Fix Things

 Ruminations on the heavy weight of software design in the 21st century.

-Recently I took a monthlong sabbatical from my job as a designer at Basecamp.
-(Basecamp is an incredible company that gives us a paid month off every 3 years.)
+Recently I took a monthlong sabbatical from my job as a product designer.

 When you take 30 days away from work, you have a lot of time and headspace that’s normally used up.
 Inevitably you start to reflect on your life.

 And so, I pondered what the hell I’m doing with mine.
 What does it mean to be a software designer in 2018, compared to when I first began my weird career in the early 2000s?

 As software continues to invade our lives in surreptitious ways, the social and ethical implications are increasingly significant.

 Our work is HEAVY and it’s getting heavier all the time.
 I think a lot of designers haven’t deeply considered this, and they don’t appreciate the real-life effects of the work they’re doing.

 Here’s a little example.
 About 10 years ago, Twitter looked like so:

 How cute was that?
 If you weren’t paying attention back then, Twitter was kind of a joke.
 It was a silly viral app where people wrote about their dog or their ham sandwich.

 Today, things are a wee bit different.
 Twitter is now the megaphone for the leader of the free world, who uses it to broadcast his every whim.
 It’s also the world’s best source for real-time news, and it’s full of terrible abuse problems.